algernon/Kaleidocode/01-on-the-wings-of-mr-butterfly/01-introductions.md

 The Twins put their head together, and figured they may aswell visit this mystical mouse.
 They were both incredibly curious about what just happened.
-"*Lead the way, Mr. Butterfly!" - they finally answered, and followed the butterfly to the home of Mr. Mouse.
+"*Lead the way, Mr. Butterfly!*" - they finally answered, and followed the butterfly to the home of Mr. Mouse.